htrgouvea/research/_posts/publications/2020-06-14-What-FaceApp-tracks-about-you-on-an-Android-device.md

 ![Image](/images/publications/research/faceapp/logs-android.png)

-As the directory name indicates, such files are used to store log information, some of the information contained in these files is:
+As the directory name indicates, such files are used to store log information, some of the information contained in these files are:

 ![Image](/images/publications/research/faceapp/first-log.png)